-Microwave transmission involves the sending and receiving of microwave signals over a microwave link.
+The transmission of data through microwave in telecommunication involves the sending and receiving of microwave signals over a microwave link.
 This microwave link is made up of a string of microwave radio antennas.
 They're located at the top of towers at various microwave sites.

 Microwave transmission is considered a 'Line of Sight' technology.
-This is because the proper functioning of microwave transmission requires empty air.
+This is because the proper functioning of microwave transmission requires empty airspace.
 The airspace between two point-to-point microwave towers must be clear of mountains, buildings, and other objects.
-These things can block microwave signals.
+These obstructions can block microwave signals.

-Microwave transmission - although long distance - is limited by this need for a clear line of sight.
-It is also susceptible to attenuation by the atmosphere and rain fade.
-For these reasons, microwave transmission is only widely used in areas without LAN or other transport methods.
+Microwave transmission - although long-distance - is limited by this need for a clear line of sight.
+Radio transmission can also be interfered with by the atmosphere and rain fade.
+For these reasons, microwave transmission is usually only used in areas without LAN or other transport methods.

 To make sure that any new microwave site will work properly, you need to prepare.
 Conduct a microwave line-of-site survey to verify whether open space is available between your two locations.

 Microwave gear can be used to transmit both analog and digital microwave signals.
 Analog microwave transmission often saves money for microwave site staff.
 It doesn't require the purchase of any new equipment.

 You also don't have to train your staff on new transport systems.
 An extra benefit of familiar analog microwave transmission is that your operators know its exact transport capacity.

 Users of digital microwave transmission find it easier to obtain support and gear for their systems.
 That's because digital transmission is the newer, more advanced form of microwave communication.
 Increased microwave transmission speed will also allow for more traffic - including remote monitoring data.